 Playfulness is the category for the Pioneer 96 and it seems like the designers over at Icelantic had it as their main focus when making this ski.

 Despite its substantial weight, the Pioneer 96 still feels light in the air and is easy to swing around.
 Its soft flex allows for cushy landings, even if the conditions aren't ideal and the camber underfoot provides good pop off of jumps and side-hits.
-Skiing switch isn't quite as easy as on the PB&J but is still fun.
+Our testers loved skiing switch on these Pioneers.

 The Pioneer 96 is fantastic for skiers who spend all day seeking out side-hits and building small booters.
 Do you like to butter everything?
 Are you a converted snowboarder?
 Is the mountain your version of a playground?
 Do you find yourself in the park a few times a day?
 If yes, grab a pair of these skis.

 Obviously, the Pioneer 96 isn't designed exclusively to ski bumps, but our testers still had fun when they put them to the test in the moguls.
-Like the PB&J they benefit from the tip and tail rocker, which leads to the Pioneer 96 feeling a bit shorter than listed and very maneuverable.
+They benefit from the tip and tail rocker, which leads to the Pioneer 96 feeling a bit shorter than listed and very maneuverable.

 Their soft flex and forgiving nature also make them fun when picking your way in, around, and over softer snow bumps.
 When the bumps firm/ice up, you'll need to slow down on the Pioneer 96 to stay in control.

-This is one of the least expensive skis in our entire men's all-mountain lineup.
-It retails for $599 and is built to last.
+This is one of the least expensive skis in our entire men's all-mountain lineup and is built to last.
 We think its a great deal on a great ski.